naobservatory/illumina_pilot/README.md

 More information on the sequencing runs can be found [here](https://docs.google.com/document/d/1QiYgZGewYyg2gFzawYGRzTuMXbvwpJsTy27k3IrH3fQ/edit#)(only accessible for NAO members).

 # TODO
-Edit water control status in CZID.
+1. Edit water control status in CZID.
+2. Add instructions to download sequences.